 In the years that followed, Gibson’s parents claim that Miller convinced them to send Gibson to Bard College at Simon’s Rock in Massachusetts and said they would pay tuition through a foundation, an offer they claim Miller used “to create a sense of indebtedness.”
 They allege in legal documents that Miller provided Gibson with alcohol and drugs, including LSD, marijuana, and ketamine, and physically abused them.
 In December 2021, Gibson’s parents say they flew to Vermont to check on Gibson at Miller’s home after Gibson dropped out of school only to find that Gibson didn’t have their driver’s license, car keys, or ATM card.
 The filing also claims Gibson’s parents found bruises on their body inflicted by Miller.
 Jumping Eagle and Iron Eyes allegedly took Gibson home for three weeks but say Gibson then fled to New York to reunite with Miller.
 They believe Gibson has been traveling with Miller since then, including on the Hawaii trip where Miller was arrested.
 Other legal documents say the court hasn’t been able to find Miller to serve the order.

 Gibson seemingly denied these claims in an unverified Instagram post on June 5, calling the reports about Miller a “tragedy.”
 A written statement on the account claimed that Miller had been helping Gibson through the loss of a friend, saying that they had “only provided loving support and invaluable protection throughout this period of loss.”
+The profile has since gone private.

 The statement claimed it was actually Gibson’s parents who were guilty of “emotional and psychological manipulation” and called any law-enforcement involvement in this case “a waste of time and resources.”
 It concluded by calling the actions of Gibson’s parents “blatant betrayal.”
 In response, Jumping Eagle and Iron Eyes told People they were unsure if Gibson even had access to a phone, let alone Instagram.
 And a few days later, on Twitter, Jumping Eagle said Miller had “brainwashed” Gibson and was “perpetuating cult-like behaviors and emotional abuse.”
 She also claimed that Miller had limited Gibson’s phone usage, writing, “Ezra ‘allows’ Tokata use Ezra’s phone w/ Ezra control.”